nushkovg/k1s-website/README.md

 # k1s

-> Lightweight k8s home lab cluster for Raspberry PIs.

-## What is k1s

-The K1S Platform contains all services required to start a k3d cluster on a Raspberry PI with Skaffold.
+> The k1s platform contains all services required to start a k3d cluster on a Raspberry PI with Skaffold.
 It is meant for those who want to create their own home lab cluster with a lightweight Kubernetes release with a preloaded ingress controller and several monitoring tools.
 Since k1s is in the early stage of development, it currently allows only [Namesilo](https://www.namesilo.com/) as the DNS provider.

 ## Guide